top of page

 Click here for a full breakdown of Rewards and Benefits and Rates and Fees.

-I also keep a couple of credit cards for accommodations I routinely use that award me free stays and other travel rewards, like the Hilton Honors card.
+I also keep a couple of credit cards for accommodations I routinely use that award me free stays and other travel rewards, like the IHG card.

 For those in retirement, extending trips can provide better value and allow for more leisurely exploration.
 By taking longer trips, retirees can spread out travel costs and enjoy a more relaxed pace.
 This approach is supported by insights from Nine Things You’ll Spend Less on in Retirement.